 The international framework for SAF policy is fairly well developed and operational.
-However, national and sub-national policy incentives for aviation alternative fuels are generally embedded in broader alternative fuel and emission reduction policies, which vary in their design and effectiveness.
+However, national and subnational policy incentives for aviation alternative fuels are generally embedded in broader alternative fuel and emission reduction policies, which vary in their design and effectiveness.

-The International Civil Aviation Organization's Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), adopted in 2016, caps the net CO2 emissions of international flights.
+The International Civil Aviation Organization (ICAO)'s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), adopted in 2016, caps the net CO2 emissions of international flights.
 CORSIA allows airlines to meet their caps by reducing emissions directly by purchasing ICAO-approved offsets and utilizing CORSIA-eligible fuels that, on a lifecycle basis, reduce emissions below those of conventional jet fuel.
-The CORSIA framework for Conventional jet fuel is already the largest overhead expense for airlines.
+The CORSIA framework for SAF holds enormous potential to incentivize the production of truly climatebeneficial SAF: the market is large; the framework's lifecycle emissions calculation methodologies are comprehensive; and the framework avoids problems that arose with earlier attempts to stimulate alternative fuel development.
+The CORSIA Pilot Phase launched in 2021, but due to COVID-19 impacts and ICAO's decision to change the pilot phase baseline to 2019 levels,

-- Availability.
-Despite limited use, demand for SAF exceeds production capacity.
-And only seven airports regularly distribute SAF. - Current maximum blend ratio of SAF to conventional jet fuel approved by ASTM International is 50%. - Lack of a robust accounting framework that prevents double counting of emissions reductions. - Lack of SAF-specific incentives.
+- Current maximum blend ratio of SAF to conventional jet fuel approved by ASTM International is 50 percent. - Lack of a robust accounting framework that prevents double counting of emissions reductions. - Lack of SAF-specific incentives.
 Most incentives for SAF are embedded in broader alternative fuel policies.
 Because the road sector has a higher incentive, it outcompetes aviation for alternative fuel volumes.